derekrsargent/react-native-keyboard-manager/README.md

 ### Commit [b07967a](https://github.com/derekrsargent/react-native-keyboard-manager/commit/b07967a8ce4bc1691750d5a0acac7ea03b97a52a)

 In this commit we generate the library scaffolding.
 In the terminal run `npx create-react-native-library@latest react-native-keyboard-manager` and select `Turbo module with backward compat` for the type of library and `Kotlin & Objective-C` for the languages.
-(Note: run `yarn` at the root of the project directory to install the dependencies after)
+(Note: run `yarn bootstrap` at the root of the project directory to install the dependencies and pods after).

 ### Commit [3167ec5](https://github.com/derekrsargent/react-native-keyboard-manager/commit/3167ec5b368018db6ceab09b224bd38fbd9da46d)

 In this commit we add the Native Module for iOS.
-An example app is included so that we can test out our library.
+An example app is already included from the previous scaffolding so that we can test out our library.
 Update `App.tsx` in this example app.

 Note that `KeyboardManager.mm` (which is an Objective-C++ file type) is included as `KeyboardManager.m` in the Xcode project settings and so you need to manually change the file name from `KeyboardManager.m` to `KeyboardManager.mm` so that Xcode can find it (the file name will be in red to indicate that Xcode cannot find it).
 This can be done by selecting the file you want to rename in the `Project Navigator` (which can be found on the left side of Xcode) and then select the `File Inspector` (which can be found on the right side of the Xcode) and the file name will be located in `Identity and Type` - edit the file name here and press enter.
 We need this to be an Objective-C++ file since the New Architecture related code uses C++ for the shared pointers, etc.